 There are also souvenirs available and plenty of postcards, pens and tat you can buy.
 You’ll probably end up inside.
 After you’ve soaked up the atmosphere and taken your pictures, well, there’s not really an awful lot to do here.

-WEE TIP: there’s no toilet at Cape Wrath.
+WEE TIP: there’s no toilet when you visit Cape Wrath.
 None worth using anyway.
 If you need, you’ll have to politely ask to use the lighthouse owner’s home bathroom.
 There are signs asking you to ‘avoid flushing when you don’t have to’ so yeah…try and do your business before you arrive at the lighthouse.

 How to Get to Cape Wrath